 Thailand has serious public health problems.
 Hepatitis is prevalent and malaria is a problem in rural areas.
 HIV infections are epidemic in the cities.

 Prostitution is a pressing social problem.
 Approximately 200,000 to 500,000 prostitutes, usually from poor, rural areas, are forced to sell their bodies to help their families survive.
 Education and employment opportunities for women are limited, and many women and children lack adequate health care.

-Although a number of missions agencies are working among the Central Tai, more help is needed.
+Although a number of missions agencies are working among the Thai, more help is needed.
 The Bible, the Jesus film, and audio recordings are all available in the Tai language.
-However, only a handful of the Central Tai are Christians.

-* Pray that God will grant wisdom and favor to the missions agencies that are currently ministering to the Central Tai.
+Pray that God will grant wisdom and favor to missions agencies currently ministering to the Thai.

-* Ask God to send Christian teachers and medical teams to work among the Central Tai.
+Ask God to send Christian teachers and medical teams to work among the Thai.

-* Ask the Holy Spirit to soften the hearts of the Central Tai towards Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften the hearts of the Thai towards Christians so that they will be receptive to the Gospel.

-* Ask the Lord to raise up strong local churches among the Central Tai.
+Ask the Lord to raise up strong local churches among the Thai.